lazywithclass/egon/README.md

 ## How to use it

-This module combines multiple streams sorting by the `timestamp` field.
+This module combines multiple streams.

 ```javascript
 var params = {